Jason Witten: 2006 season

 At the end of the 2006 season, Witten became just the tenth tight end in NFL history to post three consecutive seasons with at least 60 receptions.
-He registered 64 receptions for 754 yards and one touchdown, while being named to his third Pro Bowl in as many seasons.
+He registered 64 receptions for 754 yards and a touchdown while being named to his third Pro Bowl in as many seasons.

 On July 22, Witten signed a six-year, $29 million contract extension through 2012.
 The deal contained $12 million guaranteed, including a $6 million signing bonus and a $6 million option bonus in the second year.

 2007 season

 Witten had a career year in 2007, breaking his own single-season Cowboys tight end record for receptions with 96 and becoming the first franchise tight end to reach 1,000 receiving yards in a season.
 He became the third tight end in NFL history with 96 or more catches.
-He started the season off strong with six receptions for 116 receiving yards and a touchdown in a 45–35 victory over the New York Giants in Week 1.
-In the Week 9 game on November 4, while playing on the road against the Philadelphia Eagles, he made a 53-yard reception after losing his helmet.
-On December 9 against the Detroit Lions in Week 14, Witten's 15 receptions tied an NFL record held by Hall of Famer Kellen Winslow Sr., for most receptions in a game by a tight end in NFL history.
-In the following game against the Eagles in Week 15, Witten became the first Dallas tight end ever to gain over 1,000 receiving yards in a season.
+He started the season off strong with six receptions for 116 yards and a touchdown in a 45–35 victory over the New York Giants in Week 1.
+During Week 9 on the road against the Philadelphia Eagles, he made a 53-yard reception after losing his helmet.
+During Week 14 against the Detroit Lions, Witten's 15 receptions tied an NFL record held by Hall of Famer Kellen Winslow Sr., for most receptions in a game by a tight end in NFL history.
+In the next game against the Eagles in Week 15, Witten became the first Dallas tight end ever to gain over 1,000 receiving yards in a season.
 Witten was also one of the NFL-record 13 Cowboys players selected to the Pro Bowl.
 He was named as a First-team All-Pro for the 2007 season.
 Witten was nominated for the 2007 Walter Payton NFL Man of the Year Award, which was won by Jason Taylor.

-The Cowboys made the playoffs with a 13–3 record.
-In the Divisional Round against the New York Giants, he had seven receptions for 81 yards in the 21–17 loss.
+The Cowboys made the playoffs with a 13–3 record, winning the NFC East and earning the top seed in the NFC.
+In the Divisional Round against the New York Giants, he had seven receptions for 81 yards during the 21–17 loss.